 Markham Vineyards was founded in 1874 as Laurent Winery, named after founder Jean Laurent who immigrated to California from Bordeaux in 1852, seeking his fortunes in the gold mines of the Sierra Nevada foothills.
 However, he was several years too late to the height of the mining action and rather ended up going into agriculture and settling in the Napa Valley.
-He is among the earliest of the French winemakers to settle in Napa and we were told the first to use French Oak barrels at a winery in the Napa Valley (the use of large redwood tanks were very common for decades).
-Laurent released his first vintage in 1874, initially built a wooden winery and then replaced that 5 years later with a stone winery (which is still within the primary footprint of the existing winery and barrel rooms).
+He is among the earliest of the French winemakers to settle in Napa and we were told the first to use French oak barrels at a winery in the Napa Valley (the use of large redwood tanks were very common for decades).
+Laurent released his first vintage in 1874, initially built a wooden winery and then replaced that several years later with a stone winery (which is still within the primary footprint of the existing winery and barrel rooms).

 The winery building is one of the oldest winery buildings in all of the Napa Valley although wine was not made every year since the first vintage – as the winery was shuttered during Prohibition.
-Wineries that are still producing wine in the Napa Valley founded in 1874 or before (with still standing winery buildings) are the following: Charles Krug, David Fulton, Schramsberg, Edge Hill and El Molino – although none of these wineries mentioned here have produced every year since their inaugural vintage.
-And of course there are several other Napa wineries founded prior to 1874 who are no longer around or who have been incorporated into modern wineries under different names (La Perla being one with Spring Mountain Vineyards).
+Wineries that are still producing wine in the Napa Valley founded in 1874 or before (with still standing winery buildings) are the following: Charles Krug, Schramsberg, Edge Hill and El Molino – although none of these wineries mentioned here have produced every year since their inaugural vintage.
+And of course there are several other Napa Valle wineries founded prior to 1874 who are no longer around or who have been incorporated into modern wineries under different names (La Perla being one with Spring Mountain Vineyards).
 Incidentally the St. Helena Star was also founded in 1874 – therefore there are some pretty tidy records about Laurent Winery winery dating back some 140+ years.